Guts! Glory! Fakery! Why Football Loves The Pre-Game Speech

 Friday, January 31, 2014

-Before this weekend's Super Bowl, the Denver Broncos and Seattle Seahawks will gather around a player or coach who will plead with them to give everything -- bodies, hearts and, perhaps, their health -- to win victory on the field.
+Before this weekend's Super Bowl, the New England Patriots and Seattle Seahawks will gather around a player or coach who will plead with them to give everything — bodies, hearts and, perhaps, their health — to win victory on the field.
 The pre-game speech is as old as football itself, and more ritualistically important to football than any other sport.

 Knute Rockne, coach of Notre Dame football from 1918 to 1930, is the earliest impresario of the pre-game speech.

-He delivered the speech, one of the most famous in sports history, to dozens of his suited-up football players ... and the whole thing was staged.
-Rockne stood in front of newsreel cameras and re-enacted a kind of medley of his previous speeches.
-It only looks and sounds spontaneous.
+He delivered the speech, one of the most famous in sports history, to dozens of suited-up football players ... and newsreel cameras set up to record the staged event.
+There was no game happening at the time, and Rockne was reciting a medley of his previous speeches.
+The scene only looks and sounds spontaneous.
 (Fakery!)

 The Packers won the game.